 This is a time to rest and recharge in a busy day.
 Your child will be offered a range of quiet activities (drawing, reading, puzzles) and given the opportunity to rest.
 They will also be encouraged to make choices and learn to recognise when their body needs rest (with support from our educators).
 Resources (beds/blankets) are available for those who choose to nap during this time.

 Visitors provide enriching educational experiences for your child as the following examples show.
 Fire fighters from Gladesville Fire Station bring their fire truck and teach the children about fire safety.
 Special Performances give the children the chance to sing, dance and gain an understanding of Aboriginal and Torres Strait Islander life and Indigenous culture.
-The children also eagerly await the year’s arrival of duck eggs as this gives them the special opportunity to observe a duckling hatch and grow.
+Also included in our year are Events such as Book Week, Talk like a Pirate Day, PJ Days, Preschool Picnic and Preschool Disco.

 Our program is flexible enough to accommodate the participation of family members in creating meaningful educational experiences for the children.
 We invite parents to share an interest or skill with their child’s group (see Community Ties).
 We also welcome your family to visit us during the three open weeks we hold each year for mothers, fathers and grandparents.